cloudy-net/Cloudy.NET/README.md

 # Cloudy is an automatic scaffolding solution for .NET using EF Core.

 Just create your DbContext, Models, and hook up Cloudy.
-Override behavior with UI hints, just as the good old days.
+Configure behavior with UI hints.

 ![Screenshot of the Cloudy CMS admin UI.](/screenshot.png?raw=true)